darwinia-network/bridger/task/task-darwinia-ethereum/docs/Guide.md

 ### Migrate 0.3.x to 0.4.x

-In order to keep the progress, bridger(0.3.x) will save two files.
+To keep the progress, bridger(0.3.x) will save two files.

 - ~/.bridger/last-redeemed
 - ~/.bridger/last-tracked-darwinia-block